 Hello!
 I’m Abi, a foodie, trained food technologist and a food photographer.

-I work in the research & development sector in the day, and writes recipes at night.
+I work in the research & development sector in the day, and write recipes at night.
 My focus is creating delicious, healthy African recipes which are simple and approachable.
-These recipes range from traditional African recipes inspired by my Nigerian heritage; as well as internationally inspired dishes with Afro-Caribbean twists.
+These recipes range from traditional African recipes; as well as internationally inspired dishes with Afro-Caribbean twists.

 I am excited by African cuisine, and want to correct the misconception that it is unhealthy or difficult to prepare.
 I am a mum of two with a full-time job.
 Time is one of my main constraints; so I look for quick, simple and healthy recipes to see my family through the week.
 I always find African foods which tick all these boxes; and this is what I want my readers to experience.

 I believe recipes are just a guide to preparing a meal.
 You can make a recipe yours by adapting it to suit your taste.
 I know some people are “precious” about some traditional recipes, but when recipes are modified to suit personal tastes, it becomes more widely accessible.
 I will encourage you to adapt my recipes, and sometimes point out substitutes for ingredients so you can prepare a meal with what is available around you.

 I live in the UK and try to use what is locally available as much as possible.
 I use canned and frozen foods when necessary, for convenience, with guaranteed amazing taste.
 I want to show you how accessible it is to prepare African dishes and hopefully inspire you to try new things.